zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contract-Tutorial.rst

 community (**a currency**).

-You could do all those things by creating a centralized server, but using an Ethereum token contract comes with some free functionalities: for one, it's a decentralized service and tokens can be still exchanged even if the original service goes down for any reason.
+You could do all those things by creating a centralized server, but using an Expanse token contract comes with some free functionalities: for one, it's a decentralized service and tokens can be still exchanged even if the original service goes down for any reason.
 The code can guarantee that no tokens will ever be created other than the ones set in